Orbital States

 -

-–argument_of_periapsisArgument of periapsis in radians.
+–argument_of_periapsisArgument of periapsis as Angle (default 0).

 -